'Bhediya' review: Varun Dhawan, Kriti Sanon's latest is a winner because of its unique story

 'Bhediya' movie review: Director Amar Kaushik had made an impressive debut with 'Stree' which talked of the ills of witchcraft, his second film 'Bala' too highlighted the shallow standards of beauty.
 With 'Bhediya' he asserts that he knows how to make good cinema which is entertaining as well as relevant.

 Bollywood has truly come a long way.
 From stereotyping actors from north-east India in caricature roles and calling them 'chinki'(slang for Chinese) to now having them play pivotal characters in films, the transition has been truly heartening.
 In the second half of Amar Kaushik's latest 'Bhediya', Jobin (Paalin Kabak) has an outburst about how tired he is of the generalisation.
-'Poora North East Shaolin Temple Hai tumhare kiye' Whol of North East is a Shaolin temple.
+'Poora North East Shaolin Temple hai tumhare liye' (You consider the whole of North East as a Shaolin temple).
 The moment is poignant as it very accurately calls out the rest of India and its mindset about the north-east.

 The character is shown to be ferociously Indian and pro-progress.
 That's why he agrees to help Bhaskar(Varun Dhawan) a road contractor to build a highway in Ziro, Arunachal Pradesh and convince the locals to allow private contractors to construct the road by cutting down a portion of the forest.
 The locals resist and the young generation much like Jobin wants to be connected to the rest of the country and not live in isolation anymore.